Monida/Dream_Challenge_Malaria/Final Writeup.md

 4. Train final model with all the isolates and the selected genes.

 ## Find important genes
 After reviewing the literature suggested for the SubChallenge1, we manually listed the biological processes that have been found to be resistant to artemisinin.
-Later, we match these processes to the columns **Go Process ID** and **Go Process Desc** of the **PFalciparum_Gene_GOterms** (from now on PF_genes data frame) and created the **GO** data frame to which we manually added a column specifying with 1 that the process is "important" for artemisinin resistance and with 0 that it is "not important".
+Later, we matched these processes to the columns **Go Process ID** and **Go Process Desc** of the **PFalciparum_Gene_GOterms** (from now on PF_genes data frame) and created the **GO** data frame to which we manually added a column specifying with 1 that the process is "important" for artemisinin resistance and with 0 that it is "not important".

 From the **PF_genes** dataframe, we extracted the genes that are related to each GO Process that appear in the **GO** dataframe and added them as a new column Gene_ID.
 We also added the column Gene_Count, which is the Gene_ID count.